Romancham: Development

-Romancham was announced on May 2022 and will features the actors Soubin Shahir, Arjun Ashokan among a few others, produced by Johnpaul George, Girish Gangadharan and Joby George under the banner of Guppy Films and Johnpaul George Productions.
+Romancham was announced in May 2022 and will features the actors Soubin Shahir, Arjun Ashokan among a few others, produced by Johnpaul George, Girish Gangadharan and Joby George Thadathil under the banner of Guppy Films and Johnpaul George Productions.
 Jithu Madhavan who has previously worked as an assistant director in the films Utopiayile Rajavu, Guppy, Maradona and Ambili was chosen to direct the film that marked his directorial debut.
 He also wrote the script.
 He revealed that the film was based on his personal experience.
 The script was inspired by his time as an aeronautical engineering student in Bengaluru in the late 2000s and it was during the period from 2005 to 2007, when he was living with ten friends in Bengaluru and out of curiosity decided to play the Ouija board game.
 He said that it was not easy to depict real life moments and he had to ensure that there were enough filmy elements.
 As per Jithu, Sinu's character was a mix of many incidents that happened in his real life.
 The film's shooting was wrapped up in early 2022.